 In 2021 we have increased our support and help to mitigate need and to develop the aspirations of Koh Paluai and their community further as they move forward with their plans.

 EcoThailand has visited Koh Phaluay in the Ang Thong island group in 2021 to present a MicroGrant to Bays 2, 3 and 4 Crab Banks, to provide hydraulic and solar engineering technicians to the communities to identify repairs required to their solar powered water supply, a key issue on the island.
-We also held discussions on the potential and possible future directions of eco tourism and community tourism and to also assess island and community needs for future support.
+We also held discussions on the potential and possible future directions of eco tourism and community tourism, extended our MicroGrant and advice into 2022 and to also assessed island and community needs for future support.

 We thank all of the people of Koh Phaluay for their warm welcome and help whilst on their island.